-Debate and preference between interview techniques and styles are varied and could easily warrant book and of а in For themselves.
-Stephen Schwartz, "if you don't give, you don't get."
-(Schwartz, 1994:1) Given this rule of thumb, Schwartz is willing to expose his own background to an interviewee, but he is also not opposed to using alternative methods interviewing.
-The more alternative and experimental the interviewing becomes, the more trust enters in crucial component.
-Schwartz' opinion, the really good stuff comes from pressing on the 'nerve,' the bone of contention.
-1994:5) (Schwartz, Because abortion is such an emotional subject matter, "pressing on the nerve," was a relatively easy task.
+Debate and preference between interview techniques and styles are varied and could easily warrant a book in and of themselves.
+For Stephen Schwartz, "if you don't give, you don't get."
+(Schwartz, 1994:1) Given this rule of thumb, Schwartz is willing to expose his own background to an interviewee, but he is also not opposed to using alternative methods of interviewing.
+The more alternative and experimental the interviewing becomes, the more trust enters in as a crucial component.
+In Schwartz' opinion, the really good stuff comes from pressing on the 'nerve,' the bone of contention.
+(Schwartz, 1994:5) Because abortion is such an emotional subject matter, "pressing on the nerve," was a relatively easy task.
 Other than offering up my own stories and perspectives on occasion, no dramatic interview techniques were used.
 Many of the choices around interviewing are tied in with the subject at hand and the end result that the documentarian is looking for.
 From any interview, language (content), voice (cultural background, education), the acoustical setting-place you do the interview, and where you position the microphone all affect the quality and feel of the project at hand.
 (Schwartz 4)